China Machado: Early life and career

 In 1991 she opened a gallery in Watermill, New York, when she left the fashion industry.
 Among the photographers who exhibited in the gallery were Hiro, Avedon, Lillian Bassman, Mary Ellen Mark, and Barbara Bordnick.
 The gallery closed in 1998, when she retired.
 She returned to modeling and the public eye at age 82 with an article in W followed by interviews in the Spanish and German editions of Vogue, The Sunday Telegraph, and New York.
 She starred in an ad campaign for Cole Hann as well.

 Personal life and death

 She had two daughters from her first marriage.
 Her second marriage was to Riccardo Rosa, a former businessman and furniture exporter.
 They had been together since the late 1970s, and married in 2003 or 2004.
 From 1960 until her death, Machado resided in New York.
 She and her second husband lived in Sag Harbor, Long Island.

-Machado died on 18 December 2016, a week before her 87th birthday, at Stony Brook University Hospital from cardiac arrest.
+Machado died on 18 December 2016, at age 86, at Stony Brook University Hospital from cardiac arrest.
 She was survived by her two daughters, as well as by her second husband.